SharePortation/SharePortation-Protocol-SPP-Example/metrics/README.md

 Objectives:

-- Cities need a number of clearly defined best practice metrics for operating, measuring, and managing emerging micro mobility programs using MDS data.
+- Cities need a number of clearly defined best practice metrics for operating, measuring, and managing emerging micro mobility programs using SPP data.
 - There is currently no standard counting methodology that mobility providers and cities have agreed upon.
 This consequently causes friction when establishing a new mobility program and evaluating its impact.
 - Cities need to rely upon trusted data sources upon which to perform longer term studies on citizen impact.
 - Mobility providers would like consistent rules between each city deployment in order to make their operations more scalable.